Traffic and Environmental Zone: 2016 proposals

 Re-introduction of staffed checkpoints, restricted roads, as well as rising street bollards and crash-proof barricades were proposed in December 2016 to combat "hostile vehicle-borne security threat[s]".
-The proposals will be subject to a consultation and, if approved, be fully implemented by 2022.
+The proposals were initially to be implemented by 2022, but as of 2024, no new construction has taken place.

 Number of CCTV cameras

-According to a 2011 Freedom of Information Act request, the total number of local government operated CCTV cameras in the City of London was 649.
+According to a 2011 Freedom of Information Act request, the total number of local government–operated CCTV cameras in the City of London was 649.

 The number of surveillance cameras that are part of the TEZ is often wrongly quoted as 500,000.
 This figure relates to Greater London, which has an area of 607 sq. mi.
 (1,572 square km) compared with the square mile (3 square km) of the City of London that the ring of steel covers.
 Furthermore, it has been acknowledged for several years that the methodology behind this figure is flawed, but it has been widely quoted.

 The figure of 500,000 comes from a study by Michael McCahill and Clive Norris of UrbanEye published in 2002.
 Based on a small sample in Putney High Street, McCahill and Norris extrapolate the number of surveillance cameras in Greater London to be 500,000 and in the United Kingdom to be 4.2 million.
 More reliable estimates put the total number of private and local government surveillance cameras in the whole of the United Kingdom at around 1.85 million in 2011.